kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 So the mechanism is as follows: we start with `en`, and this is what the shell script knows.

+For some reason, in these cases the language `en` is then switched to `de` to be processed first for some reason, which the shell script does not know of.
+This explains why the value `en` in this line is wrong and should be `de`.

-For some reason, in these cases the language `de` is the last one to be completed, so only then the windup can start.
+For another reason `de` is the last one to be completed in both cases, so only then the windup can start.
 The time it takes to process all the languages one by one adds up to the total time this last language needs.

-And, yes, the value `en` in this line is wrong and should be `de`.

 This investigation is not just for fun.
 I have rearranged central parts of my code and refactored a major mechanism for simplification and empowerment which usually is not easy and prone to introduce lots of new bugs.
 This technique has saved me much time and effort.